Rusandre/AdHocAgent/README.md

 This is source code of the program which checks prepared **AdHoc** protocol description file, pack and upload it.
 Then waiting for server reply, download and unpack it.

-Other function is to convert Protocol Buffers `.proto` files to some closest to the **AdHoc** protocol description file format.
+Other function is to convert Protocol Buffers `.proto` files to some, closest to the **AdHoc** protocol description file format.

 As transport, **AdHocAgent** can use raw **TCP** / **HTTP**.